SynixeContractors/Documents/README.md

 ## VPs

 VP of the Tresury: Arsey Johnson
 VP of Operations: Matías Jackson
+VP of Medical: Jonathan Miller